Wednesday, September 25, 2013

 Gandhi and The SUN...

-The story of Harilal Gandhi just resonates how strict was Gandhi forcing his son to be part of his team.
+The story of Harilal Gandhi resonates with how strictly Gandhi was forcing his son to be part of his team.
 But, Harilal Gandhi was an adamant child.
-He wanted to become a father a barrister, just like his father.
-This Gandhi saw as Not-as-per-plan idea and rejected it.
-This insulted the poor guy and he fell in trap of addiction of liqour, ultimately ruining his career.
+He wanted to become a father and a barrister, just like his father.
+This Gandhi saw as a Not-as-per-plan idea and rejected it.
+This insulted the poor guy and he fell into the trap of addiction to liquor, ultimately ruining his career.

-This story throws up some interesting facts of how Gandhi was for his family.
-He even quoted "I was slave for my passions when Harilal was conceived".
-He considered his children as curse for him.
-My inference from these were he considered his children a burden for carring out his fight for independence which was his life's ultimate goal.
+This story throws up some interesting facts about how Gandhi was for his family.
+He even quoted "I was a slave for my passions when Harilal was conceived".
+He considered his children as a curse for him.
+My inference from these was he considered his children a burden for carrying out his fight for independence which was his life's ultimate goal.
 Whoever was in the path was burned, including his sons.
-Manilal was sent back in South Africa as per orders of Gandhi.
-Ramdas didnt like Gandhi's idea of asceticism and finally Devadas continued to be with Gandhi.
+Manilal was sent back to South Africa as per the orders of Gandhi.
+Ramdas didn't like Gandhi's idea of asceticism and finally, Devadas continued to be with Gandhi.

 Saturday, March 20, 2010